Ipswich in the 21st Century

 The population of Ipswich was 13,602 in the 2000 Census, and continues to grow.
 The present High School opened on High Street, and the former school on Green Street became the Town Hall.
 The Town continues to debate about construction of new elementary schools and public safety facilities.
 The “Mothers Day Storm” of 2006 flooded downtown, but a decade later the Ipswich River dried up during a long drought.
 The Ipswich Riverwalk opened, featuring a mural of the town’s history, painted by Alan Pearsall.

 Into the Fire, 2001 - On a Tuesday night in January 2001 the Collum house at 18 Lafayette Street went up in flames.
 Harold Bowen once wrote that this house had been built from lumber that was salvaged when a tall wood fence surrounding Bialek Park was removed early in the 20th Century. […] The Ipswich Riverwalk mural - In 2005 EBSCO Publishing commissioned artist Alan Pearsall to paint a 2,700-square-foot mural on one of the old mill buildings occupied by the company in Ipswich.
 The mural is the centerpiece of the town’s new Riverwalk.
 Alan based the mural on the history of Ipswich from the time […] Deluge!
 An Eyewitness Account of the Mother’s Day Storm of 2006 - The spring of 2006 brought a paucity of rain that resulted in very dry conditions throughout Eastern New England.
 I remember noting the dryness of the landscape while patrolling through April into early May.
 Places normally exhibiting pools of standing water; the low ground west of Route One, […] Mothers Day Flood, May 14-16, 2006 - Fourteen inches of rain fell between May 14 and May 16, 2006, creating the historic 2006 Mothers Day Flood.
 Water flow levels in the Ipswich River were 27% higher than recorded in previous epic floods.
 Photos are from the Ipswich River Watershed Association site with additonal photos provided by myself and readers.
 Kerry […] Mill Road Linear Park RIP - It’s been a few years now since the 2006 Mother’s Day storm knocked the Mill Road Bridge a bit askew, closing it for three years.
 Two fences were erected effectively making the bridge feel like a demilitarized zone between Hamilton and Ipswich Massachusetts.
 And thus did the Mill […] Melanson’s fire, August 7, 2009 - The video above was posted on Youtube by Donald Freyleue.
 Herman Melanson’s Boatyard on Water Street burned in a spectacular fire on August 7, 2009.The boathouse was constructed by Herman Melanson’s father in 1954.
 Herman and his mother continued to live there after it was sold to Arthur Harrington in 1985.
 Harrington’s heirs […] Building and launching the schooner Ardelle in Essex - The 55-foot pinky schooner Ardelle was designed and built by Harold Burnham of Burnham Boat Building in Essex MA using locally harvested wood and hand tools and similar techniques to those that Colonial-era shipbuilders used.
-Hundreds of spectators watched from the Essex Shipbuilding Museum in 2011 for the launching of the Ardelle into […] Finding my mailbox in the snow, winter 2011 - Poe observed that we wish for and do things that are not obviously to our own benefit, and continued, "We stand upon the brink of a precipice.
-We peer into the abyss...Our first impulse is to shrink from the danger.
-Unaccountably we remain."
-The old American Elm tree succumbs, July 11, 2012 - The American Elm tree at the corner of County Street and East Streets succumbed to Dutch Elm disease and on July 11, 2012 it was felled.
+Hundreds of spectators watched from the Essex Shipbuilding Museum in 2011 for the launching of the Ardelle into […] The old American Elm tree succumbs, July 11, 2012 - The American Elm tree at the corner of County Street and East Streets succumbed to Dutch Elm disease and on July 11, 2012 it was felled.
 The town made available pieces of the wood to artisans, woodworkers, furniture makers, builders, crafters and nonprofit organizations.
 Applications were reviewed by the Ipswich Department […] Photos from the Great Snow of 2015 - Images from the blizzard, January 27, 2015 and the series of snowstorms that followed.
 Many photos are from the I Love Ipswich Facebook group.
 Featured image: The road into Crane Beach, by Diane Young.
+Click on any photo to start the slideshow.
+Click on the small X in the upper […]

 The 2016 Ipswich drought - Based on the National Oceanic and Atmospheric Administration Palmer Drought Severity Index, the three-month period between May 1 and July 31 was the driest for those three months in Massachusetts since 1966 and the ninth driest on record.
 Due to the shortage of rainfall and continued high water […]